Skip to main content

 5. delegates of other vicariates, chosen in accordance with n.
 409-bis, but excluding regional priors and vicars provincial;

-6. one delegate from among the brothers assigned to convents under the immediate jurisdiction of the Master of the Order if the total is less than one hundred, two if the total is one hundred or more, elected in accordance with n.
+6. one delegate from among the brothers assigned to houses under the immediate jurisdiction of the Master of the Order if the total is less than one hundred, two if the total is one hundred or more, elected in accordance with n.
 409-ter.

 Constitution